emilyvertosick/Statistics-Course/docs/03-week3.md

 #### **The binomial test**

 The binomial test compares a proportion to a hypothesized value.
 For example, what is the probability that an unbiased coin thrown 100 times would give a result as or more extreme than 60 heads?
-(This probability is equivalent to the p value).
+(This probability is equivalent to the p-value).

 The first argument of `binom.test` is the number of successes, then the number of total tests (total observations).
 The hypothesized probability is specified by the `p =` option - the default is 0.5 (50%).